SuperHouse/MOAC/README.md

 This allows custom-made assistive-technology input devices to be connected to a computer or game console.
-Functionally this is very similar to the Microsoft Xbox Adaptive Controller, but with fewer inputs, a fully open-source design, a display, more device emulation options.
+Functionally this is very similar to the Microsoft Xbox Adaptive Controller, but with fewer inputs, a fully open-source design, a display, and more device emulation options.

 Based on the ATmega32u4 microcontroller, compatible with the Arduino